-For trellises/climbing supports, FrassadenGrün selects grades of stainless steel that are approved in Germany for outdoor use in construction.
-That is, under normal conditions, these types of steel are sufficiently corrosion resistant and do not exhibit embrittlement or material fatigue, even in frost.
-Usually, these are steels of the material groups AS (1.4301) and A4 (1.4401 and 1.4404), at least A2, or -- in the case of other than DIN-label -- materials of equal value.
-Stainless steel cable/wire rope, as well as the corresponding U-clamps, are sold only in the high quality A4.
-The Medium Kit "Premium" and Massive Kits provide the high standard "V4A."
+For climbing supports, FrassadenGrün selects grades of stainless steel that are approved for outdoor use in the construction industry in Germany.
+This means that under normal conditions, these types of steel are sufficiently corrosion resistant and do not exhibit embrittlement or material fatigue, even in frost.
+Usually, these are steels of the material groups AS (1.4301) and A4 (1.4401 and 1.4404), at least A2, or (in the case of other than DIN-label) materials of equal value.
+Stainless steel cable, as well as the corresponding U-clamps, are sold only in the high quality A4.
+Our medium kit "premium" and massive kits provide the high standard V4A.

-The Nirosta (non-rust) steels A2 (V2A) and A4 (V4A) used by FassadenGrün are hardy and therefore difficult to work or cut.
-That is, tools might wear out or need to be changed in the process of milling the grooves for the cross holders, for instance.
+The Nirosta (non-rust) steels A2 (V2A) and A4 (V4A) used by FassadenGrün are extremely hard and therefore difficult to work or cut.
+That is, tools might wear out or need to be changed in the process of milling the grooves for the cable cross mounts, for instance.
 The process is also only possible on particularly heavy, vibration-resistant machines, resulting in a higher price mark.

-For this reason, some suppliers use a type of stainless steel for mounts which can be processed without high tool attrition (1.4305).
-According to the Thyssen-Krupp and DEW check list on the use of this material (called there "Nirocut"), because of "cases of damage/injury," this kind of steel is approved only for "decorative pieces," not for tensile and pressure-loaded elements in outdoor areas.
-It embrittles at temperatures below 0 degrees Celsius and is prone to breakage.
-This particularly applies to heavily loaded head bars of cross mounts.
+Some suppliers use lower quality steel which is easier to work with and less expensive (a type of stainless steel for mounts which can be machined without high tool attrition): AISI 303 (1.4305).
+According to the Thyssen-Krupp and DEW check list on the use of this material (referred to there as "Nirocut"), this kind of steel is approved only for "decorative parts," (on account of "cases of damage/injury")-- not for tensile and pressure-loaded elements in outdoor applications.
+It embrittles at temperatures below 0°C and has a higher risk of breakage.
+This particularly applies to heavily loaded head bars of cable cross mounts.
 This type of stainless steel does not reach the corrosion resistance of A2.
 This is why FassadenGrün does not supply parts made of this type of stainless steel, despite possible savings.

 Stainless steel parts can be both magnetic and non-magnetic!
-We once received a complaint about eyebolts with the claim that they were not made of stainless steel because of their magnetism.
+We once received a complaint about eyebolts with the claim that they must not be made of stainless steel because of their magnetism.
 The research revealed: stainless steel is not magnetic, because the usual heat treatments in the steelworks (stress relief 'annealing') eliminate the magnetic properties in the wires, rods, or bars.
-As a result of some further processing associated with micro-structural change of the stainless steel (tightening, thread rolling, bending, etc..), "strain hardening" might occur and therewith the recurrence of magnetic characteristics.
-These do not affect the corrosion resistance.
+But, as a result of some further processing, accompanied by micro-structural change of the stainless steel (tightening, thread rolling, bending, etc..), "strain hardening" might occur and therewith the recurrence of magnetic properties.
+These have no effect on corrosion resistance.

 Why are there even more expensive types, like A4, in addition to the "normal" stainless steel A2?
-A winged word (well known saying) from the metalworker reads: "A2 does not rust -- A4 definitely not at all."
+The metalworker's adage is: "A2 does not rust, but A4 doesn't rust at all."
 As striking as this statement sounds, the stainless steel type A4 is not really necessary!
-In the case of climbing aids/trellises, it becomes apparent that the material quality A2 is sufficient in about 98% of cases in the private sector.
-In the exceptional problem cases mentioned below, however, discolouration and, in extreme cases rust, pitting, etc.. are possible with A2, which is why the Medium Kit "Premium" or Massive Kits may sometimes be the best choice.
+In the case of climbing aids/trellises, it becomes apparent that the material quality A2 is sufficient in about 98% of cases in the private sector and in facade greening.
+In the exceptional problem cases mentioned below, however, discolouration and, in extreme cases rust, pitting, etc.. are possible with A2, which is why the medium kit "premium" or massive kits are often the best choice.
 This ensures functionality and a lustrous appearance even under extreme conditions.

-Flash rust (rust that occurs quickly-- even overnight) often arises from abrasion of ordinary steel, whereby the tiny particles rust instantly in humid air, precipitate on stainless steel as rust germs, and like a catalyst, produce discolouration, pitting, and surface fouling.
-Ferric (iron) abrasion occurs mainly on railway lines, especially at railway stations, shunting tracks/sidings, etc.. and by heavily travelled streets, where braking and starting take place and a lot of iron is "rubbed off."
+Flash rust (rust that occurs quickly-- even overnight) often arises from abrasion of ordinary steel, whereby the tiny particles rust instantly in humid air, precipitate on stainless steel as rust germs, and like a catalyst, produce discolouration, pitting, and surface corrosion.
+Ferric (iron) abrasion occurs mainly on railway tracks, especially at railway stations, shunting tracks/sidings, etc.. and by heavily travelled streets, wherever brakes are applied and cars are started and a lot of iron is "rubbed off."
 The use of decorative "precious" rust in architecture and facade design, in trellises in the garden, etc.. can also cause flash rust.
-Metal work (grinding, filing, flexing, etc..) is also problematic, as abraded ('rubbed off') iron is then scattered through the air.
+Metalworking (grinding, filing, flexing, etc..) is also problematic, as abraded ('rubbed off') iron is then scattered through the air.
 Even when cutting wire rope from stainless steel, the flying, glowing particles can lose their rust resistance and then act as rust germs!
 This is so in the previous problem case- 01.

-Water splashes may contain iron salts as well.
+Water splashes may also contain iron salts.
 If these get on stainless steel, they can lead to rust, both on smooth surfaces and in the capillaries of threads.
 Acidic and ferrous detergents and fertilisers, and possibly also de-icing salts, are problematic.
 Water already containing dissolved rust is especially critical.
-A single, rusting screw used somewhere in the upper area of the system can be devasatating if it dumps its rust 'cargo' into rain- or condensation water and distributes it to the climbing system below via a dripping corner or edge.
+A single rusting screw used somewhere in the upper area of a trellis system can be devasatating if it dumps its rust 'cargo' into rain- or condensation water and distributes it to the climbing system below via a dripping corner or edge.
 Again, what is described in problem case 01 applies.

-Stainless steel components (e.g. FassadenGrün crossheads) should not be used/installed with low-grade materials (for example, galvanised wires and galvanized threaded rods), as this leads to contact corrosion.
-It is also important that only high-grade open-ended wrenches and pliers (marked "Chrom-Vanadium") are used for assembly/mounting, in order not to "rub" off any low-grade iron, which can lead to discolouration and rust later on.
-Binding materials with iron wire are corrosive as well, and should be totally avoided.
+Under no circumstances should stainless steel components (e.g. FassadenGrün crossheads) be used together with inferior low-grade parts or materials (for example, galvanised wires and galvanised threaded rods), as this leads to contact corrosion.
+It is also important that only high-grade open-ended wrenches and pliers (marked "Chrome-Vanadium") are used for assembly, in order not to "rub" off any low-grade iron, which can lead to discolouration and rust later on.
+Binding material containing iron wire is corrosive as well, and should be totally avoided.

-When rust problems occur, the first assumption is that they were caused by a one-time action.
-The rusted parts are then treated with a standard commercial stainless steel cleaner to dissolve and wash away impurities and flash rust particles.
+When rust occurs, you can usually assume that it was caused by a one-time action.
+The rusted parts can then be treated with a standard commercial stainless steel cleaner to dissolve and wash away impurities and flash rust particles.

-If this does not bring lasting success, the mounts need to be replaced by A4 types (so, WM 08133, or WM 12153).
-And naturally, it is best to determine the cause of the rust and where possible, to remove it.
+If this is not successful in the long term, the mounts need to be replaced with A4 anchors (so, WM 08133, or WM 12153).
+And naturally, it is best to determine the cause of the rust to protect against further contamination.

-High grade stainless steel wire ropes need high grade stainless steel mounts/holders.
-If inferior galvanized (zinc-coated) steel mounts are used, there may be corrosion and rust problems at the contact areas.
-But the opposite is also possible.
-For instance, mounts and holders from FassadenGrün are combinable with galvanised grids or lattices because the mass (and "potential") of the inferior metal is much larger than that of the high grade metal.
-This way, the galvanised grid is not attacked by electrolytic corrosion.
+The opposite is, in some cases, possible: small stainless steel componenets can be used within a greater galvanised system without leading to electrolytic corrosion.
+For example, Fassadengrün's high grade stainless steel mounts and fittings can be paired with existing galvanised trellises or wire rope systems; this works because the mass (and "potential") of the inferior metal is significantly greater than that of the high grade metal.
 Another possibility is to lay a thin stainless steel wire rope through a massive galvanised supporting mount (high "potential")-- no rust problem.
 Another example is the famous tiny, high grade, steel screw in the huge, galvanised support-- also here nothing will rust.
-However, have even a tiny galvanised screw in a large, high grade, steel support or beam (see photo), and you get massive corrosion/rust formation that immediately spreads over to the high grade stainless steel.